 Whether you’re thinking about starting a business or you’ve already begun to put ideas into motion, there are lots of tasks involved in making it a viable success.
 You might be feeling equally excited and nervous about it.
 We want you to feel confident you’re prioritising the right things, and doing it all by the book.

-Two important considerations before we get started:
+Three important considerations before we get started:

 - Think carefully about ceasing to be someone else’s employee.
 Certainty of income, both in terms of quantity and regularity, disappears, whilst fixed outgoings, such as mortgage repayments, remain.
 Similarly, other benefits of employment may be lost, such as life assurance cover, a company pension, medical insurance, a company car, regular hours, and holidays.